mikestead/lighthouse-batch/README.md

 Supports executing [Lighthouse](https://developers.google.com/web/tools/lighthouse) analysis over a number of sites in sequence and generating a summary report including all of their scores.

-Also writes out the full json report for each site.
+Also writes out the full json report for each site and optionally an html report too.

 ## CLI